-FSANZ has therefore prepared a draft variation to subsection S18-9(3) of the Code.
-The draft variation, if approved, would permit the use of the protein engineered variant of the enzyme cellulase (EC 3.2.1.4) produced from GM A. niger containing the cellulase gene from T. reesei to be used as a processing aid in brewing and the production of potable alcohol.
-The permission would be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be an amount consistent with GMP.
+Based on the information above and on other relevant considerations set out in the approval report, FSANZ has approved a draft variation amending the table to subsection S18-9(3) of the Code.
+The effect of the approved draft variation will be to permit the use of the protein engineered variant of the enzyme cellulase (EC 3.2.1.4) produced from GM A. niger containing the cellulase gene from T. reesei to be used as a processing aid in brewing and the production of potable alcohol in accordance with the Code.
+The permission will be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be an amount consistent with GMP.